zafs23/Receipt-Api/README.md

 Additional to the handler, a controller could be implemented for more complex business logic.
 But for this simple project, no controller logic is added.

 ##### Scalability and Memory Usage
 To simulate scalability in the in-memory storage system, data sharding is implemented with the highest of 10 shards.
-To keep the memory usage limited, the generated `ID` is unique for identical payloads and stored in a cache.
+To keep the memory usage limited, the generated `ID` is unique for identical payloads and stored in a cache for better performance.

 ### Testing